 For example, my first attempt with RimWorld's basic scenarios was rather dry, I mostly did what any sensible person would do and made reasonable plans for long-term survival.
 Learning RimWorld's complex systems was fun at first, but before long I was bored out of my mind because everything was just too sane.
 My second run, using Hangover from Hell, created a space where I didn't want my pioneers to survive, I wanted them to be interesting.
 When my four castaways first crawled out of their escape pods, clutching their stomachs and complaining about how bright the sun was, the first thing I had them do was build a shed to preserve their most sacred of treasures: beer.
 For days they just got drunk and shot at animals because what else were they going to do?
 They weren't survivalists.
 The fourth member of my crew, Julius "Wolf" Wolfgang, is a mathematician who spent most of his childhood in a coma—he can barely lift a fork to his mouth let alone a bundle of wood.

 There's certainly a joy to be had spitting in the face of death and besting the hostile planets of RimWorld, but I'm having much more fun embracing mortality in custom scenarios if it means getting a good story out of it.
-The Steam Workshop is bursting with fun ideas like , which is the story of four thieves running from their tribe after they filched their most prized artifacts and used an elephant as a getaway vehicle.
+The Steam Workshop is bursting with fun ideas like The Exiled Tribe, which is the story of four thieves running from their tribe after they filched their most prized artifacts and used an elephant as a getaway vehicle.
 Each scenario creates a subtext that you can expand upon if you have the imagination for it, and there's enough absurdity brewing in RimWorld's simulations that it can be surprisingly adept at taking a bad situation and making it incredible.

 The more you play, the more you'll begin to read through the seemingly obtuse user interface and piece together a narrative that comes to life in your head.
 Whether you're using the basic scenarios, building your own, or letting someone else write the first chapter of your story, RimWorld invites you to roleplay alongside it rather than try and control it.
 The real magic is in how well you can weave together its chaotic threads to tell a story worth hearing.